renatoc01/inventory-service/README.md

 - Build: Compiles and packages the application using Maven (./mvnw clean install).
 - Test Execution: Runs unit and integration tests to ensure code correctness.
 - Docker Image Build: Creates a Docker image tagged as inventory-service:latest for container deployment.

+## 🎯 Observability

+We implemented observability across all microservices (order-service, inventory-service, notification-service) using:

+- Spring Boot Actuator for health checks, metrics, and tracing endpoints.
+- Micrometer with Prometheus integration for metrics collection.
+- Prometheus to scrape metrics from services.
+- Grafana for visualizing metrics dashboards.
+- Zipkin for distributed tracing to analyze request flows across services.

+Each service exposes a /actuator/prometheus endpoint for metrics and reports tracing data to Zipkin.

+The infrastructure is orchestrated via Docker Compose, which includes Kafka, Zookeeper, Zipkin, Prometheus, and Grafana containers, along with the microservices.